Giant telescope backers to seek permit for alternative site

 "We are observing what is happening in Hawaii with the maximum respect," Rebolo, the point man for the alternative site in Spain's Canary Islands, said.

-"Our position is that we are here if the TMT project needs us," he said by phone from the institute's headquarters on the island of Tenerife.
+"Our position is that we are here if the TMT project needs us," he said in a telephone interview from the institute's headquarters on the island of Tenerife.

 Scientists selected Mauna Kea's summit for the giant telescope because the weather and air conditions there are among the best in the world for viewing the skies.